 Nami Gaeshi Uke

 This is often called the “Returning Wave Block” or “Snapping Wave Block” and uses your foot or leg to block an incoming kick.
-It is most useful against a kick such as Mae Geri, but can be used for other kicks when proper stepping patterns and angle are used to best position your center for defense.
+It is most useful against a kick such as Mae Geri but can be used for other kicks when proper stepping patterns and angles are used to best position your center for defense.